iopa-io/iopa-http/README.md

 [![NPM](https://nodei.co/npm/iopa-http.png?downloads=true)](https://nodei.co/npm/iopa-coap/)

 ## About
-`iopa-http` is an API-First fabric for the Internet of Thing (IoT), based on the Internet of Protocols Alliance (IOPA) specification
+`iopa-http` is an API-First fabric for the Internet of Things (IoT) and for Microservices Container-Based Architectures (MCBA) based on the Internet of Protocols Alliance (IOPA) specification

 It servers HTTP messages in standard IOPA format and allows existing middleware for Connect, Express and limerun projects to consume/send each mesage.

-Written in native javascript for maximum performance and portability to constrained devices.
-If you prefer to ues the core Node.js 'http' transport, then see the package [`iopa-http`](https://nodei.co/npm/iopa-connect/).
+Written in native javascript for maximum performance and portability to constrained devices and services.
+If you prefer to use the core Node.js 'http' transport, then see the package [`iopa-http`](https://nodei.co/npm/iopa-connect/).

 ## Status